The deeper dive into ancient resin's grounding qualities in a high cortisol world.

 Is oud oil safe for skin?

-Oud for stress works best when paired with a moment of intention.
+Oud for stress is best combined with an intention.